tbrsvn/cppautoclicker/README.md

 If you are going to distribute this project please give credit to me and index.

-If you have any ideas on how to improve this app tell me and I will see what I can do.
+If you have any ideas on how to improve this auto clicker tell me and I will see what I can do!

 This is my first github page ever but there are many more to come!